 One important characteristic of coconut oil is thermogenesis.
 This means that it increases energy, so the more we consume, the more calories we burn.

-So, when getting in shape we should exercise more, but we do not need to consume fewer calories – instead, we should consume calories which boost the metabolism and do not suppress it.
+So, when getting in shape we should exercise more, but we do not need to consume fewer calories – instead, we should consume calories that boost the metabolism and do not suppress it.
 In this way, our body will be nourished and able to burn fat.

 3. Reduces the Risk of Heart Disease

 According to many studies, populations who consume coconut oil in their diet are among the healthiest in the world.
 Mainly, this is due to the potent health properties that promote heart health.